quire-api/quire-api/src/main/resources/description.md

 When receiving the notification, your Web Hook shall return a status code between 200 and 299 to indicate success.

-If 403 or 404 is returned, the registration will be removed, so called *unfollow*.
-That is, you won't receive further notifications for the same task or project your app *follows*.

-If a status code other than above is returned, we will retry 10 minutes later, then 1 hour later, 1 day later and 3 days later.
+If a status code other than above is returned, we will retry 15 minutes later, then 1 hour later and 1 day later.

 ## Activities Types